Law Clerk Program

 Candidates are free to indicate on their application if they belong to any of the groups designated under the Employment Equity Act, S.C.
 1995, c.
 44, i.e. women, aboriginal peoples, persons with disabilities and members of visible minorities.
 The Supreme Court of Canada is committed to achieving equitable representation of all employment equity designated groups throughout the organization.

 Additional Requirements / Comments

-Appointment is conditional on a willingness by the candidate to undergo and successfully pass a security clearance at Level II - Secret.
+Appointment is conditional on a willingness by the candidate to undergo and successfully pass a security clearance at the Secret level.
 This factor is not considered at the pre-selection stage.
 The Supreme Court of Canada is responsible for having the security clearance carried out.